 Day 13 breakfast

 Day at leisure.
 Relax or head out to one of Kyoto's family-friendly attractions such as the Kyoto International Manga Museum and Toei Kyoto Studio Park.
-You could also take a train to nearby Nara, home to a 15-metre bronze Buddha and tame deer, or to Ariyashima, one of our favourites is the 'Monkey Park' (although this does require a hike to see the monkeys) Take a look in your Tell Tale pack for more details to help you plan your day.
+You could also take a train to nearby Nara, home to a 15-metre bronze Buddha and famous for its tame deer.
+And/or head to Ariyashima, one of our favourites is the 'Monkey Park' (although this does require a hike to see the monkeys).
+These are Japanese macaques, and if you go to Japan in the depths of winter, you can call them 'snow monkeys'.
+Take a look in your Tell Tale pack for more details to help you plan your day.

 Day 14 breakfast

 Sadly, today it's time to say sayōnara.
-You'll take a shuttle transfer to Kansai International Airport for your flight/s back and arrive back in the UK on the same day If you fly out of the UK on a Sunday, this would be a Saturday.
-Note if you are flying Emirates, you'll fly back in the evening/overnight and arrive back a day later.
+You'll be picked up by a driver and driven to Kansai International Airport for your flight/s back.
+With some airlines, you'll fly out earlier in the day and land back on the same day If you fly out of the UK on a Sunday, this would be a Saturday.
+Note if you are flying Emirates, you can have the day in Kyoto and will fly back in the evening/overnight.
+In which case you would arrive back a day later/Sunday.

 This magical 2-week family adventure in Japan, including flights from the UK, costs from £3,995 per person, £3,917 for 12-15-year-olds and £3,525 for under 12s, based on a minimum of 4 sharing a private tour.
 This includes accommodation in 2 rooms (for families of up to 5, families of 6 will have 3 rooms), meals as specified, transport for your tour including bullet train journeys, activities/excursions and time with guides and local people.